 original adoption or, in the case of revision, the year of the last revision.
 A number in parentheses indicates the year of the last reapproval.
 A

 superscript epsilon (e) indicates an editorial change since the last revision or reapproval.

-1.1 These test methods2 cover the determination of soluble
+1.1 These test methods cover the determination of the total

 1.4 This standard does not purport to address all of the

 safety concerns, if any, associated with its use.
 It is the

 responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
 For specific hazard

 statements, see Sections 5, 6, 11, and 18.